jlaurellax/data_science_portfolio.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

     print(f"There are {prime_count} prime numbers between 1 and {n}, the largest of which is {largest_prime}")
 ```

-Now we can just pass the function the upper bound of our search and it will do the rest!
+Now we can just pass the function the upper bound of our search and it will do the rest.

 Let's go for something large, say a million...